beegee-tokyo/RUI3-RS485-Soil-Sensor/README.md

 Tested with the "No-Name" VEM SEE SN-3002-TR-ECTHNPKKPH-N01 sensor.
 Code is prepared for the GEMHO 7in1 Soil Sensor with RS485, but not tested.

+#### ⚠️ IMPORTANT ⚠️ Does not work with the RAK4631 with RUI3.
+Investigation is ongoing.

 # Components

 ----